 Is Cash for Gold USA legit?

 I personally sold some gold and diamond jewelry to CashforGoldUSA and had a good experience, and felt I got a fair price.
+My experience selling gold jewelry:

 What materials does CashforGoldUSA accept?